Free website audit · a plan and a fair price built around your business · no lock-in

 Now the content model is also typed.
 Astro will refuse to build if a service record is missing priceFromGbp.
 That refusal is the system catching a content error at build time, not at 3am when a clinic owner notices the price field is blank on a live page.

-The commercial value: a fourteen-page service catalogue isn’t fourteen pages of work.
-It’s one template, one schema, and fourteen rows.
+The commercial value: a fourteen-page service catalogue is not fourteen pages of work.
+It is one template, one schema, and fourteen rows.
 Adding a fifteenth service is a five-minute job, not a four-hour job.
-Solicitors with a forty-matter-type catalogue, accountants with a thirty-service practice menu, schools with twenty department pages — all the same shape.
+Solicitors with a forty-matter-type catalogue, accountants with a thirty-service practice menu, schools with twenty department pages, all the same shape.

-Only now — when routes, contracts, and content models exist — do components get built.
+Only now, when routes, contracts, and content models exist, do components get built.
 Each component renders one piece of one contract.
 The <ServiceHero> component takes props.hero and renders it.
-It doesn’t reach into the page’s other props.
-It doesn’t know what a service is.
+It does not reach into the page’s other props.
+It does not know what a service is.
 It knows what a hero is.

 This is also where progressive enhancement gets enforced.
 Every component ships as static HTML first; interactivity is layered on top via client:visible islands.
-The contract doesn’t change when JavaScript breaks.
+The contract does not change when JavaScript breaks.
 The render still works.

 Now, finally, the designer opens Figma.
-The brief isn’t “design a homepage.”
+The brief is not “design a homepage.”
 The brief is “design the visual layer of this system.”
-The system already exists — routes, contracts, content, components — and the visual layer is the surface that wraps it.
+The system already exists, routes, contracts, content, components, and the visual layer is the surface that wraps it.

 This is the inversion that saves the six weeks.
-The designer can’t mock up a hero that the CMS can’t produce, because the CMS schema is the source the designer is working from.
-The developer doesn’t get handed an impossible spec.
-The content team doesn’t get asked to write copy for a slot that doesn’t fit anything they’ve ever written.
+The designer cannot mock up a hero that the CMS cannot produce, because the CMS schema is the source the designer is working from.
+The developer does not get handed an impossible spec.
+The content team does not get asked to write copy for a slot that does not fit anything they have ever written.

-I run this with Stripe-docs / Linear-changelog / Vercel-docs as the tonal anchors — calm, restrained, document-like.
+We run this with Stripe-docs / Linear-changelog / Vercel-docs as the tonal anchors, calm, restrained, document-like.
 The visuals serve the system.
-They don’t fight it.
+They do not fight it.

 What goes wrong when the order inverts

-Three failure modes, all of them I’ve seen this year on UK SMB sites:
+Three failure modes, all of them we have seen this year on UK SMB sites:

-- The page that doesn’t exist.
+2. The page that does not exist.
 Designer mocks a “team member detail page” with a video bio.
-The content model doesn’t have a video field.
+The content model does not have a video field.
 Half the team members never get their pages built.
 The site’s information architecture has a missing limb.

 All three are prevented by the build order.